iainporter/oauth2-provider/README.md

 3. Configure Mail Server by overriding values for mail server in app-production.properties
 4. Build and deploy war.
 Add System variable to start up command -Dspring.profiles.active=production
-5. Add MongoDB args to start up command-  -DMONGODB_HOST=localhost -DMONGODB_PORT=27017 Example command line args for using built-in tomcat instance:  ./gradlew appRun -Dspring.profiles.active=production -DMONGODB_HOST=localhost -DMONGODB_PORT=27017
+5. Add MongoDB args to start up command-  -DMONGODB_HOST=localhost -DMONGODB_PORT=27017 Example command line args for using built-in tomcat instance:  ./gradlew tomcatRun -Dspring.profiles.active=production -DMONGODB_HOST=localhost -DMONGODB_PORT=27017
 6. Restrict access to all protected URLs via SSL only
 7. The velocity templates and html pages provided are basic and should be customised to your needs